"

 Figure 9.3.
 Dental Hygienist Applying Suction To A Patient’s Mouth While A Dentist Is Performing A Dental Procedure / Photo Credit: PANationalGuard, CC BY-NC-ND 2.0

-Dental hygienists may work in a variety of settings, these include private dental offices, schools, public health clinics, managed care organizations, and correctional institutions.
-In addition to the clinical environments listed previously, dental hygienists could also pursue an administrative role, this could be in the form of an educator, researcher, and administrator.
+Dental hygienists work in a variety of settings, including private dental offices, schools, public-health clinics, managed care organizations, and correctional institutions.
+In addition to clinical roles, dental hygienists can pursue administrative careers as educators, researchers, or administrators.

 Dental Hygienist setting a patient up